Select Resources

 Match a label and exclude users

-A variation on the above sample, this snippet uses any
+A variation on the above sample, this snippet uses any and all statements to exclude multiple users.

 1spec: